-In the Username field, specify the name of the user account on the remote system.
+In the Username field, specify the user account on the server.

 (For password authentication) fill in the Password field.

-Groups and tags let you categorise and easily find your hosts.
+Groups and tags let you categorize and easily find your hosts.
+Learn more.

-A snippet, i.e. a set of commands, can be run upon connection to the host.
+A snippet, i.e. a set of commands, can auto-run upon connection.
+Learn more.

 SSH Agent Forwarding allows your private keys to be securely accessed by remote hosts for further connection to another machine (useful in host chaining or deployments).

-Host Chaining allows you to first make a connect to another host before connecting to the host in question.
+Host Chaining allows you to first make a connection to another host before connecting to the host in question.
 This is useful in situations where your IP changes or for non-publicly accessible hosts.